Don (river): History

-The name Don could stem from the Avestan word dānu- ("river, stream").
+The name Don derives from the Avestan and Rigveda word dānu.
 According to the Kurgan hypothesis, the Volga-Don river region was the homeland of the Proto-Indo-Europeans around 4,000 BC.
 The Don river functioned as a fertile cradle of civilization where the Neolithic farmer culture of the Near East fused with the hunter-gatherer culture of Siberian groups, resulting in the nomadic pastoralism of the Proto-Indo-Europeans.
 The east Slavic tribe of the Antes inhabited the Don and other areas of Southern and Central Russia.
 The area around the Don was influenced by the Byzantine Empire because the river was important for traders from Byzantium.

 In antiquity, the river was viewed as the border between Europe and Asia by some ancient Greek geographers.
 In the Book of Jubilees, it is mentioned as being part of the border, beginning with its easternmost point up to its mouth, between the allotments of the sons of Noah, that of Japheth to the north and that of Shem to the south.
 (Note: Later works, as the 7th-century T and O map, also depict the Don as the border between Europe and Asia) During the times of the old Scythians it was known in Greek as the Tanaïs (Τάναϊς) and has been a major trading route ever since.
 Tanais appears in ancient Greek sources as both the name of the river and of a city on it, situated in the Maeotian marshes.
 (Note: e.g. Strabo, Geographica) Greeks also called the river Iazartes (Ἰαζάρτης).
 Pliny gives the Scythian name of the Tanais as Silys.